Pete Carroll says changes are coming to the Seahawks defense, but what does that mean?

 Clowney, who will have surgery for a core muscle injury, is generally expected to explore free agency in March, but Carroll said Monday the team will try hard to keep him.

-“He’s a terrific football player and had a big impact on us and we would love to have him back,’’ Carroll said.
+“He’s a terrific football player and had a big impact on us and we would love to have him back,’’ Carroll said, adding he thinks there are some positive signs that Clowney will consider staying.

+“He loves it here and he wants to be here,” Carroll said.
+“He dropped up to see (Seahawks general manager) John (Schneider) just to let him know how important it was to him.
+He had a great time.
+He loves it here and he wants to be here.”

 Injury updates